bell345/pseudo-interpreter/README.md

                     ;

 Expressions are very similar to those in C, including the same operators and identical order of operations.
+I've decided not to recreate the C syntax here, as it's (mostly) intutive and similar to how ordinary math works.
 There are a few differences:

 * Ternary operators have not been implemented.